 - 💬 Comments

 When the weather starts to warm up in the spring, Mr. Fearless Dining starts to clean and prep our grill.
 Mr. Fearless Dining associates the mouthwatering aromas of searing meat with summer.
 I hate to say it, but in his menu planning, he often overlooks the healthiest part of a meal; the veggies!

 Flame-kissed with a hint of smoky flavor, grilled vegetables can become the best part of the grilling experience.
 I think it is time to convince Mr. Fearless Dining to try grilling vegetables with these delicious gluten free vegetable marinades!

 These gluten free vegetable marinades will make your grilled vegetables spectacular!

 Grilling vegetables is definitely a science.
-If you get the wrong tools, you can lose many of your vegetables to the bottom of the grill!
+If you get the wrong tools, you can lose many vegetables to the grill's bottom!
 Tools we like to use for veggies include: